 In late 2020, Google introduced us to Google Analytics 4 (GA4), which is the largest update to Google Analytics they have made since 2012.
 It’s been nearly two years since the announcement, and the rollout has finally begun.
-With the planned retirement of Universal Analytics in late 2024, GA4 will become the only property choice on the platform.
+With the planned retirement of Universal Analytics on July 2023, GA4 will become the only property choice on the platform.
 What does this mean for businesses going forward, though?
 What impact will GA4 have, and just what is it?

 What is Google Analytics 4 (GA4)?

 With everything from powerful machine learning algorithms tools to advanced metrics, this new version of Google Analytics will provide many opportunities for your business.
-While it may be some time away, it is essential to be prepared for the switchover when the current version of Universal Analytics is no longer available.
+While it may be some time away, it is essential to be prepared when the current version of Universal Analytics is no longer available.

 If you’re ready to get started, our Google Advertising experts at Madcraft share their expertise on how your business can make a move to GA4.